 |Tenants in rented accommodation||£1,000||£3,000|

-Note: You will find relevant details for payment on the civil penalty notice.
+Note: There are severe penalties for renting a property in England to someone who you knew (or had 'reasonable cause to believe') did not have the right to rent in United Kingdom.
+It can result in a five (5) year prison sentence or an unlimited fine.
+You will find relevant details for payment on the civil penalty notice.
 Paying it within 21 days means you can save 30% of the total fine.

 You must follow some basic steps if you want to object to a civil penalty.
 You must lodge your objection within 28 days of the 'given' date on your civil penalty notice.
 You may object if you: